iloveitaly/openbook/README.md

 ## Scraping with GPT

-This has some interesting code which uses langchain + openai to return JSON results from a webpage by converting the raw HTML to simplified markdown.
+This repo has some interesting code which uses langchain + openai to return JSON results from a webpage by converting the raw HTML to simplified markdown.
 It's amazing how well this works; so many interesting opportunities here.
+[Some more of my thoughts on this.](http://mikebian.co/scraping-the-web-with-openai/)

 ## Existing Lists & SaaS